farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 Everyone at the table contributes to make the story successful, and captivating.

-### Game Structure
+## Game Structure

+To play this game, you meet-up with other people either in real life or online to collaborate on creating an interesting story together.

-Each `session` is made of `scenes`, like in a movie.
+Each `session` is its own unique experience and is made of multiple `scenes` stitched together, like in a movie.
 Each scene plays out as a bunch of back-and-forth between the GM and the players.
 The GM describes what the scene is like, the players tell the GM what their characters do, and the GM makes the world react to those actions depending on the outcomes of dice rolls.

 We roll dice because we want to be on the edge of our seats.
 We want to be surprised by where the story takes us next.

-### Safety Tools
+## Safety Tools

 If at any point during the game creation process, or when playing a scene, something doesn't click with someone at the table, the game needs to be paused and things need to be aligned and discussed so that **everyone is on the same page**.